 The Village Quilters, located in Loudon, Tennessee, was established in the fall of 1996 by Carole Spahn with a charter membership of approximately 10 members.
-We've grown tremendously from those early days in numbers as well as skills.
+In 2011, the guild was incorporated as The Village Quilters, Inc. We've grown tremendously from those early days in numbers as well as skills.
 At present, our membership of over 300 hails from many nearby communities and we have a wealth of knowledge to share.

 Check out all programs, workshops and class offerings by clicking on each section and then stay up-to-date by using the calendar.
 All subject, time, place, teacher and cost information is listed within those sections.
 Workshops are usually held on the third and/or fourth Thursday of the month.
 Workshops are taught by our talented Guild members and additional classes are taught by our professional speakers or members.
 Our workshops and classes are for Guild members only, so if you're not a member yet, we hope you'll join us!